jeremyreeder/gridscout/docs/_posts/2020-05-22-knots-that-actually-hold.md

 ### Hitches
 - **Double constrictor knot, or slipped variant.** This binding serves well as a simple hitch.
-- **[Trucker’s hitch (fixed-loop variant, my way)][truckers-hitch].** Start with a secure binding.
+- **[Trucker’s hitch (fixed-loop variant, securely locked)][truckers-hitch].**
+  Start with a secure binding.
 Follow that with a fixed loop.
 Pass the end around an object and back through the loop.
 Pull the end back toward the object, enjoying a 3:1 mechanical advantage.
 Fasten the end temporarily to the standing part with a half-hitch immediately adjacent to the loop.
-Then lock it with a secure binding like a strangle knot around the standing part or a double constrictor knot around the object.
+Then lock it with a secure binding like a strangle knot around the standing part or a double constrictor around the object.

 [truckers-hitch]: https://en.wikipedia.org/wiki/Trucker%27s_hitch